alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 Accessing machines using SSH in production and staging requires Production Admin Access.
 Third parties are usually only given Production Deploy Access, which only allows SSH in the integration environment.

-Follow the [instructions for connecting to a machine via SSH](/manual/howto-ssh-to-machines.html#connecting-with-plain-ssh).
 The machine classes you will need are `licensing_frontend` and `licensing_backend`.
 You will need to be on the VPN.

 The files most relevant to the Licensify applications can be found in: